ACS-Analysts/training-containers/doc/intro_to_networking_in_docker.md

 host$ docker push 172.16.0.2:5000/hello-socket
 ```

+### Verifying the Image Has Been Uploaded
 You should now see the `hello-socket` repository if you list the registry on
-the sandbox from the host:
+the sandbox from either the sandbox or your local host:

 ```json
 {"repositories":["hello-socket"]}